 Your sales training course needs to be a few things.
 First, it should be short because packing in too much information at once tends to wash out the details you want your team members to retain.
 Sales training should also be interactive, with lots of role-playing and practice scenarios.
 Finally, it should be fun because people pay way more attention to in-person events when they're emotionally engaged with them.

 Below, we've broken down our top sales training topics into three categories: before the sale, during the sale, and closing deals.
-At each step, remember that this is a guide to how to train sales learners, and the tips are for you, the training session leader.
+At each step, remember that this is a guide on how to train sales learners, and the tips are for you, the training session leader.
 The content of your sales training will be up to you, but hopefully, this will help you structure your lessons for successful sales pros of the future.

 Before the Sale Starts: Prep Subjects